 Three weeks earlier, however, the lawmakers had also approved the incorporation of a privately-owned light and power company.
 Burlington Light and Power would subsequently compete with – and more than once sue – the city over the management of energy distribution.

-The Moran Plant on Burlington's Waterfront once generated power,
+The Moran Plant on Burlington's Waterfront once generated power, but has been closed for the past 25 years. |

 Public vs. Private Power